Discovering Meditation Home Page Next Talk

 Day 3: Loving-Kindness

 Godwin: Today has been a day of loving-kindness.
-And one of the meditators told me that people were smiling at each other.
+And one of the meditators told me that people were smiling at one another.
 They even broke the silence and said something very kind to one of the meditators - so I thought one day of loving-kindness is enough!

 Now, why do I emphasise loving-kindness so much?
-It is based on a very simple model of what I consider as Buddhist meditation.
-It is something very simple, very practical, very direct.
-What we need to do firstly is to develop a lot of loving-kindness.
-Loving-kindness to oneself, and loving-kindness to others.
+It is based on a very simple model of what I consider Buddhist meditation.
+It is something very simple, very practical and very direct.
+What we need to do firstly is to develop a lot of loving-kindness - loving-kindness to oneself and loving-kindness to others.
 And if we can really do that, then we experience a lot of joy, a lot of bliss, a beautiful lightness both in the mind and the body.

 Natural Morality

-And then when you experience that, the moral aspect, the ethical aspect, is looked after by itself.
-Because if we have loving-kindness, if we have compassion, it is not possible to harm oneself or to harm others.
+And when you experience that, the moral aspect or the ethical aspect is looked after by itself.
+Because when we have loving-kindness, when we have compassion, it is not possible to harm oneself or to harm others.
 It is not possible to be destructive to oneself or to be destructive to others.
-So a kind of natural morality or natural ethical behaviour arises.
+Thus a kind of natural morality or natural ethical behaviour arises..

-There is a beautiful phrase in this connection in the Dhamma.
+There is a beautiful phrase emphasising this connection in the Dhamma.
 The two Pali words are anavajja sukha, which means the bliss that comes from harmlessness.
-So that you never harm yourself nor will you harm others and that can really bring a lot of bliss, a lot of joy.
+When you never harm yourself nor will you harm others, and that can really bring a lot of bliss, a lot of joy.
 This is the first step, and I must say, a very important step.

-And after that, if you want to go deeper, then you can realise that even loving-kindness is anicca, is changing.
+And after that, as you go deeper, you realise that even loving-kindness is anicca, or impermanent and constantly changing.
 And that loving-kindness does not belong to anyone.
 There is no I or me that is practising loving-kindness.
 So you experience emptiness.
 This is my simple model of what I consider Buddhist meditation.
 And I feel that every human being who is motivated in this way is capable of achieving it.
 Only the other day I was thinking that we all have the necessary qualities of freedom and enlightenment.
 But these qualities are covered up, or as it is said in the Dhamma, they are obscured.
-But with more and more loving-kindness these qualities arise.
+But with more and more loving-kindness, these qualities arise..

 The Practical Aspect

 Now I would like to say something very practical about how to develop the meditation of loving-kindness.
-So it is interesting that we have to begin with ourselves.
-Because you cannot be friendly to others if you are not friendly to yourself.
-And when you begin with yourself where do you start?
+It is interesting that we have to begin with ourselves.
+You cannot be friendly to others if you are not friendly to yourself.
+So when you begin with yourself, where do you start?
 One has to start with the body.
-That is why in this retreat after Yoga I have been emphasising relating to the body.
-Over the years I have been meeting meditators who do not seem to like their bodies.
+That is why in this retreat after Yoga I have been emphasising meditation relating to the body.
+Over the years I have met meditators who do not seem to like their bodies.
 Sometimes they even hate their bodies.
-So when one hates the body and when one dislikes the body, this can create many problems.
+When one hates the body or when one dislikes the body, this can create many problems.

-One problem is that it is possible that you can make your body sick in different ways.
-Because there is a kind of self-destructive aspect we have, and this self-destructive aspect can manifest itself in the body.
-It has been very interesting that when I travel in the West I hear there are even diseases in relation to eating food, what are called eating disorders.
-And I have been told this is mostly related to the way people relate to the body.
-In Sri Lanka the problem is that there is no food.
-And here because of food people become sick!
+One problem is that it is possible you can make your body sick in different ways.
+When we have a kind of self-destructive aspect, this can manifest itself in the body.
+It has been very interesting that when I travel in the West I hear there are even diseases related to eating food, or what are called eating disorders.
+And I have been told this is mostly due to the way people relate to their body.
+In Sri Lanka, the problem is that there is no food.
+And here in the West, because of food people become sick!
 This is very interesting for me.
-If I tell my friends in Sri Lanka about this they might not believe it.
+If I tell my friends in Sri Lanka about this, they might not believe it.

 Another way this dislike for our body can affect us is that we push away and do not look at some aspects of our body.
-So this can result in feeling a kind of physical split, where part of the body is denied.
+This can result in feeling a kind of physical split, where part of the body is denied.
 I meet meditators who feel such a split in two ways.
-Sometimes it is a horizontal split, sometimes it is a vertical split.
-And I am sure this split is there psychologically also.
-They feel as if they are two different people.
+Sometimes it is a horizontal split, other times it is a vertical split.
+And I am sure this split is there psychologically as well.
+They feel as if they are two different persons.

-Another thing I have discovered over the years is that people have tensions in the body, in different parts of the body.
-And these tensions that people carry are due again to the way they have been relating to emotions, the way they have been relating to their body.
+One more thing I have discovered over the years is that people have tensions in the body.
+These tensions that people carry, located in different parts of the body, are again due to the way they relate to emotions, or the way they have been relating to their body.

 Therefore it is extremely important to begin the meditation of loving-kindness with our body.
-Really making friends with our body, really discovering our body, really learning to listen to our body.
-And learning to accept the body as it is, whatever you discover in the body.
-This is why I have been emphasising: please be open to unpleasant sensations, tensions, pleasures, whatever you discover in the body.
+Really making friends with our body, really discovering our body, really learning to listen to our body, and learning to accept our body as it is, no matter what you discover in the body.
+This is why I have been emphasising: please be open to unpleasant sensations, tensions, pleasures or whatever you may discover in the body.
 This is briefly about the body.

 Then we come to other aspects.
-Another is - as I have been mentioning a lot - this idea of giving minuses to ourselves.
-So in giving minuses to ourselves again we dislike ourselves, we hate ourselves.
-This can have many reasons, but I would like to mention one very important reason.
-Because this is related both to the physical splits and maybe also to self-destructiveness.
+The first is this idea of giving minuses to ourselves as I have mentioned a lot earlier.
+In giving minuses to ourselves, we find more ground to dislike ourselves and even to hate ourselves.
+This can have many reasons, but I would like to mention one very important reason, because this is related both to the physical splits and maybe also to self-destructiveness.

-As children we have been asked, we have been told in various ways, to be different from what we are.
+As children we have been asked, or we have been told in various ways, to be different from what we are.
 We have been given models, ideals, images of how we should be.
 So naturally there is a split between what you are and what you should become.
-We begin with this and then people take it into their spiritual lives also.
-They come to what are called meditation retreats, and the meditation teacher says: You must be calm, you must have loving-kindness, you must have this or that, and so on.
+We begin with this and then people take it into their spiritual lives too.
+They attend certain meditation retreats, and the meditation teacher says: You must be calm, you must have loving-kindness, you must have this or that, and so on.
 Naturally you cannot always achieve this.
-Then there is more self-hatred, more feeling yourself as worthless, as being a failure.
-So what to do with such types of meditation teachers?
+Then there is more self-hatred, more feeling oneself as worthless, as being a failure.
+So what do you do with such meditation teachers?

 This is why I now emphasise as a first step - mind you, as a first step - to accept who you are honestly and very sincerely.
 To accept our humanness.
-To accept that we are still imperfect, because that is the fact, and to work from that fact, and to have loving-kindness towards what you are.
-This does not mean that you want to give in to what you are, but to work with these things with friendliness, with gentleness, with tenderness.
-So this is another aspect in developing loving-kindness.
+To accept the fact that you are still imperfect, and to work from that fact by having loving-kindness towards what you are.
+This does not mean that you give in to what you are, but you work with these areas with friendliness, gentleness and tenderness.
+This is another aspect in developing loving-kindness.

-Another concerns what I call psychological wounds that are created maybe in childhood, or wounds that are created in subsequent relationships.
+The second concerns what I call psychological wounds that are created maybe in childhood, or wounds that are created in subsequent relationships.
 It is interesting how these wounds are created in relationships.
-So when there is a relationship, naturally you come to a conclusion, you have a model, of how the other person is.
-Usually you begin with a big plus.
+When there is a relationship, naturally you have a model or come to a conclusion as to how the other person is.
+Usually you start with a big plus.
 Otherwise how can a relationship begin?
-Very soon - after how long I do not know - slowly, slowly the minuses start coming.
-And this happens in a very interesting way: with the plusses we put the other person on a pedestal: I have a wonderful girlfriend; or, I have a wonderful boyfriend.
+Very soon - after how long I do not know - slowly but surely the minuses start coming in.
+And this happens in a very interesting way: with the plusses we put the other person on a pedestal - I have a wonderful girlfriend; or I have a wonderful boyfriend.
 And what happens after some time?
 They fall from the pedestal.
 It is natural that they fall, because you have put them on the pedestal.
 A big wound is created: I never thought he would behave in this way, I cannot accept it, I cannot believe it.

-Then we do something similar with ourselves.
+We do this to ourselves too.
 Especially when we turn to meditation and spiritual life, we put ourselves on a pedestal, thinking: I am practising loving-kindness now; I am sure I will not get angry now.
 And then you want to overcome craving.
-In fact I met a meditator today who says that he wants to completely overcome his craving.
+In fact, I met a meditator today who says that he wants to completely overcome his craving.
 So then what happens?
 You fall from this high pedestal that you have placed yourself on.
 And the wound that is created is guilt.
 I meet many, many meditators who suffer very much from guilt.
-For some reason guilt is a big issue here.
-And this can be extremely self-destructive.
-Because with guilt you are really beating yourself.
+For some reason, guilt is a big issue here.
+And this can be extremely self-destructive, because with guilt you are really beating yourself.
 And you can also with guilt punish yourself.
 And you can punish yourself in different ways, in very subtle ways.

 And when you have these wounds, what are the effects of these wounds?
 One thing is that they can affect relationships.
-Without your knowledge you can be creating suffering for yourself and suffering for others and the reason for this is not clear to you.
-And I have said how they can also affect the body in two ways.
-They can cause what is called psychosomatic illnesses, and also they can cause certain blocks in the body: tensions, pains, and so on.
-And they can affect how we sleep - these things can come up in our sleep.
-Don't we start crying in our sleep?
-Don't we feel sad in our sleep?
-And sometimes without any reason you can have an emotion, you feel like crying, you feel sad, you have panic but you cannot find any apparent reason for it.
+Without your knowledge, you can be creating suffering for yourself and suffering for others and why this is so is not clear to you.
+As I have said earlier, they can also affect the body in two ways.
+They can cause what is called psychosomatic illnesses, and they can cause certain blocks in the body: tensions, pains, and so on.
+Also they can affect how we sleep - these things can come up in our sleep.
+Don’t we start crying in our sleep?
+Don’t we feel sad in our sleep?
+Sometimes without any reason we can have an emotion, we feel like crying, we feel sad, we experience panic but we cannot find any apparent reason for it.

 Retreatant: Because we are too weak to push them away.

 Godwin: Exactly.
-Because at this time we are mentally weak, physically weak.
-We can no longer push them away, so they can surface in a very strong way.
+At this time we are mentally weak and physically weak.
+We can no longer push them away, thus they can surface in a very strong way.
 So unless you heal these wounds you cannot live peacefully, you cannot sleep peacefully, you cannot die peacefully.
 So do you realise the importance of healing these wounds?

 The Healing of Wounds

-So how does meditation helps us to heal these wounds?
+How does meditation help us to heal these wounds?
 I will offer some suggestions how they can be healed.
 The first suggestion is to find out how these wounds have been created in the first place.
 And when you find out the reason for that, you realise, as I said earlier, it is related to your own expectations, your models and so on.
-The second suggestion is to realise that holding on to these wounds can be extremely self-destructive.
-Another way is, as I have been suggesting, learning to forgive oneself and to forgive others.
-As I often say: to realise that you have been human and that the other persons have also been human.
+The second suggestion is to realise that holding onto these wounds can be extremely self-destructive.
+Another way, as I have been suggesting, is learning to forgive oneself and to forgive others.
+As I often say: to realise that you are human and that others are human too.

 Another way to work with these wounds is to understand how they arise.
-When we observe our thoughts and our emotions we realise that these wounds surface in relation to our memory.
-So as they are in our memory, is it possible to completely erase them?
+When we observe our thoughts and our emotions, we realise that these wounds surface in relation to our memory.
+As they are in our memory, is it possible to completely erase them?
 Is it possible just to forget them?
 You will experience that the more you try to forget, the more you will remember them.
 The more you try to push them away, the more powerful they become.
-And then what to do?
+And then what do you do?

 This is what can be done in a practical way.
-So in unexpected situations these things arise in the memory, they are brought up, you remember them.
-As meditators we cannot prevent this from happening.
-But what we can do as meditators is to observe this process.
-The memory of the wound comes - anger.
-The memory of what we have done comes - guilt.
+When things arise in the memory, and you remember them in unexpected situations, understand that we cannot prevent this from happening, but as meditators we can observe this process.
+The memory of the wound brings anger.
+The memory of what we have done brings guilt.

-Another thing which can be attempted is to sometimes deliberately and consciously bring up these wounds, these memories.
+Another thing that we can attempt is to sometimes deliberately and consciously bring up these wounds, these memories.
 Because that is a way of making friends with them.
-So that when they come up unexpectedly, the power and the energy that we have given to them may become less.
-Then when you continuously practice like this, one day you might have an experience where the memory comes and no reaction to it arises.
+So that when they come up unexpectedly, the power and the energy that we give to them may become less.
+When you practise like this continuously, you will experience a day where the memory comes and no reaction to it arises.
 That is an indication that the wound is healing.

-So these are some ways and means of healing these wounds.
-And the most important thing, which maybe is not so easy sometimes, is to realise that these things have happened in the past, and to learn to let go of the past.
+These are some ways and means of healing these wounds.
+And the most important thing, which perhaps is not so easy sometimes, is to realise that these things happened in the past, and to learn to let go of the past.
 We cannot change the past.
-It has gone.
-And only when your wounds are healed can you really experience some peace again, some joy, and some lightness.
+It is over and gone.
+Only when your wounds are healed can you really experience some peace again, some joy and some lightness.

-Another aspect of loving-kindness is using loving-kindness to work with our emotions.
+Another aspect of loving-kindness is using it to work with our emotions.
+This can be a very powerful tool.
 Using loving-kindness to help us to work with unpleasant physical sensations and unpleasant states of mind.
-So this can be a very powerful tool.

-Another very important aspect of the meditation of loving-kindness is learning to see more and more your plusses, more and more your positive qualities.
-When you see more and more of your positive qualities, you are bound to see more and more the positive qualities of others.
-This can again generate a lot of joy, a lot of happiness, to see these positive qualities in ourselves and the positive qualities in others.
-And then you will be in a position to handle the minuses in you and the minuses in others in an entirely different way, with loving-kindness, with understanding, with compassion.
+Another very important aspect of loving-kindness meditation is learning to see more and more of your plusses, or more and more of your positive qualities.
+When you see more and more your positive qualities, you are bound to see more and more the positive qualities of others.
+This can again generate a lot of joy and a lot of happiness, to see these positive qualities in ourselves and the positive qualities in others.
+Then you will be in a position to handle the minuses in you and the minuses in others in an entirely different way, with loving-kindness, with understanding and with compassion.

-Another very important quality of loving-kindness is developing gratitude, feeling grateful.
-When I was in Bodh Gaya I heard this story of the Buddha and I read it many times, that the Buddha, according to the story, spent seven days showing his gratitude to the tree which gave him shelter while he was struggling for enlightenment.
+Another very important quality of loving-kindness is developing gratitude, or feeling grateful.
+When I was in Bodh Gaya, I heard this story of the Buddha and I read it many times.
+According to the story, the Buddha spent seven days showing his gratitude to the tree which gave him shelter while he was struggling for enlightenment.
 When I reflected on this, it really touched me very deeply.
 Feeling grateful to a tree?
 Spending seven days there for the sake of a tree?

-And if we reflect on our lives do we fail to show gratitude for what we receive from others?
+If we reflect on our lives, do we show gratitude for what we receive from others?
 Do we express our gratitude either in words or with our expression when we get help from others?
-If a person can develop this gratitude towards a tree, how much gratitude should we have for the people around us?
+If a person can develop such gratitude towards a tree, how much more gratitude should we have for the people around us?

 Do we feel grateful for the things that we are using?
 Do we feel grateful for some of the things that we normally take for granted?
 Do we feel grateful that we can see?
 There are people who cannot see.
-Shouldn't we feel grateful that we can hear the birds?
+Shouldn’t we feel grateful that we can hear the birds?
 There are people who cannot hear at all, who cannot hear the birds.
-As I said this morning, shouldn't we feel grateful and happy that we are discovering the Dhamma and we are making a commitment to practice the Dhamma?
-Shouldn't we feel grateful for that?
+As I said this morning, shouldn’t we feel grateful and happy that we are discovering the Dhamma and we are making a commitment to practise the Dhamma?
+Shouldn’t we feel grateful for that?
 These little things we take for granted, but these little things go a long way.
-So please realise meditation is not having special experiences, special qualities, extraordinary things.
-It is seeing these simple things, it is seeing these ordinary things - this is something truly extraordinary.
+So please realise meditation is not about having special experiences, special qualities or extraordinary things.
+It is about seeing these simple things; seeing these ordinary things as something truly extraordinary.

 The Benefits of Loving-kindness

-The first three are related to sleep: when you do meditation of loving-kindness you sleep peacefully, you wake up peacefully, and you do not see unpleasant dreams, nightmares.
-That is why in this retreat after the meditation of loving-kindness I say: May you sleep peacefully, and may you wake up peacefully.
+The first three are related to sleep: when you do meditation of loving-kindness you sleep peacefully, you wake up peacefully, and you do not have unpleasant dreams or nightmares.
+That is why in this retreat after the meditation of loving-kindness, I say: May you sleep peacefully, and may you wake up peacefully.
 I hope you have been sleeping peacefully.
-If you have not been sleeping peacefully your meditation of loving-kindness has not been good.
+If you have not been sleeping peacefully, your meditation of loving-kindness has not been good.
 At least I am happy that you are waking up because I have seen everyone this morning!

-Another interesting benefit that is mentioned which is very logical - common sense - is that other human beings come to like you.
-Because it is natural when you like human beings, when you are friendly to others, they are bound to be friendly to you.
+Another interesting benefit that is mentioned which is very logical and makes common sense is that other human beings come to like you.
+It is natural that when you like human beings, and when you are friendly to others, they are bound to be friendly to you.
 So this is a very important tool to develop in relationships.
 If you want others to be friendly to you, you have to be friendly to them.
 When you have loving-kindness generally, this friendliness comes to you.

-Another benefit is that non-humans also like you; not only human beings, even non-humans.
+Another benefit is that non-humans like you too; not only human beings, but even non-humans.
 Who can these non-humans be?
 Animals, angels, plants, flowers, gods - they say the gods protect you.
-So it is funny that even gods protect you if you are full of loving-kindness.
-Good reason to practice loving-kindness!
+It is interesting how even gods protect you if you are full of loving-kindness.
+Good reason to practise loving-kindness!
 You get loving-kindness from human beings, you get loving-kindness from gods, you get loving-kindness even from animals.

 Another benefit that is mentioned is that your face becomes serene.
-So you do not have any need for cosmetics.
+Thus you have no need for cosmetics.
 Loving-kindness is much cheaper!

-Then there is another benefit that is mentioned in relation to meditation: your mind becomes calm quite naturally.
-This has a very important implication, that you can never experience calm by trying, by fighting, by resisting.
-That it has to come with more and more friendliness, it has to come with more and more gentleness.
+Then there is another benefit that is mentioned in relation to this meditation; your mind becomes calm quite naturally.
+This has a very important implication.
+You can never experience calm by trying, by fighting, and by resisting.
+Calmness has to come with more and more friendliness.
+It has to come with more and more gentleness.
 Then the mind becomes calm naturally.

 I will mention one more benefit: it is said that when we die, we die unconfused, we die with awareness.
 Can anyone suggest a reason why it is important that we should die consciously, that we should die unconfused?